Javier Hernández: 2017–20: Record transfer and sustained injuries

 On 24 July 2017, Hernández joined English club West Ham United for an undisclosed fee, reported to be around £16 million, signing a three-year contract.
-He was given the number 17 jersey.
+He was given the number 17 shirt.
 He made his debut for the West Ham on 13 August, playing all 90 minutes in the 4–0 defeat against his former club Manchester United at Old Trafford.
 The following week, Hernández scored his first two goals for West Ham in the 3–2 loss to Southampton.

 In November, Hernández sustained a hamstring injury while on international duty with Mexico, and it was reported that he would be ruled out from activity for up to two weeks.
-Following the sacking of Slaven Bilić and the appointment of David Moyes as manager, there were fears Hernández would be excluded at West Ham as he was at Manchester United.
-In response, Moyes referred to him as a "top goalscorer," and "a brilliant finisher."
-During the winter transfer window there were reports Hernández would exit the club after only six months, being linked with a move to Turkish club Beşiktaş as well as a possible return to Manchester United.
+Following the sacking of Slaven Bilić and the appointment of David Moyes as manager, there were fears Moyes would sideline Hernández just as he had at Manchester.
+In response, Moyes referred to him as a "top goalscorer" and "a brilliant finisher".
+During the winter transfer window there were reports Hernández would leave after only six months, being linked with a move to Turkish club Beşiktaş as well as a possible return to Manchester United.
 On 20 January 2018, he came off the bench to score the equalising goal for West Ham in their 1–1 league draw against AFC Bournemouth, scoring his first goal since October.
 Following the match Moyes praised Hernández's performance, saying "we needed him today."
 On 8 April, in a league match against Chelsea, he scored a 73rd-minute goal to make the score 1–1, marking the ninth time he had scored against the club.